AlgorithmLX/LGameModpack-Issues/.github/ISSUE_TEMPLATE/MasterTech.md

 name: MasterTech Issues

-about: Issues for MT Modpaxk
+about: Issues for MT Modpack

 title: ''